Regional Hiring Event Offers Opportunities for Military Community

-Fort Stewart Transition Assistance Program and veteran services officials support the Military Community Hiring Event hosted by The Regional Industry Support Enterprise, Oct.
+Hinesville, Ga. -- The Regional Industry Support Enterprise hosted a Military Community Hiring Event, Oct.
 22, at the Shuman Recreation Center in Hinesville, Georgia.
 The event was specifically designed for transitioning soldiers, veterans, and military dependents, offering a unique opportunity to connect with top employers from across the organization’s eight-county region: Bryan, Bulloch, Chatham, Candler, Effingham, Evans, Liberty, and Screven.

+“We're a relatively new regional workforce development and industry support organization,” said Ana Chafin, President and Chief Executive Officer of RISE.
+“These counties all have a lot of industrial job growth that's occurring.
+And when I say industrial job growth, I mean manufacturing, distribution, assembly, type companies.
+We know that there are service members that are active in the separation process, that are looking for career opportunities post-military.
+We also have spouses, independents affiliated with the military, and veterans in the area, and so that's a great talent pipeline.”

+Fort Stewart’s Transition Assistance Program and local veteran advocates were also on hand to support jobseekers.
+Volunteers for the event provided advice and resume printing.

 |Date Taken: